Carolyn Seaward

-Carolyn Ann Seaward (born 20 December 1960 in Yelverton, Devon, England) is a former beauty queen who also appeared in the 1983 Bond film Octopussy.
+Carolyn Ann Seaward (born 20 December 1960 in Yelverton, Devon, England) is an English actress and beauty pageant titleholder.
+She also appeared in the 1983 Bond film Octopussy.
 She won Miss England and Miss United Kingdom in 1979.
 As Miss England, she was second runner-up at Miss Universe 1979.
 Then as Miss United Kingdom, she was first runner-up at Miss World 1979.
 Seaward is one of only three British beauty queens, along with Rosemarie Frankland and Helen Morgan, to have finished in the top three at both the Miss Universe and Miss World pageants.

+Early life

+She originated from Clearbrook, Devon.
+She attended Tavistock College.

 Pageantry

 Miss Universe

 Seaward became Miss England in 1979 and represented her country in Perth, Western Australia at Miss Universe 1979 in July, winning the Photogenic Award and placing as second runner-up to eventual winner Maritza Sayalero of Venezuela.
 First runner-up was Gina Swainson of Bermuda.
-Seaward (as of 2019) remains the last English woman to reach the top three at Miss Universe.
+Seaward (as of 2024) remains the last English woman to reach the top three at Miss Universe.